 - Your clothes wrinkle easier in a backpack- Because of the odd shape of backpacks, you can’t really fold clothes flat and lay them in.
 You have to get a bit creative when packing.
 The best solution is to roll your clothes.
 This helps to avoid wrinkles and allows you to fit more in the space that you have.

 - Backpacks don’t roll- Most suitcases these days have wheels so you don’t have to carry the full weight of your luggage.
 This makes walking around airports and train stations a breeze.
 If you travel with a backpack, you always have to carry it on your back.
-There are a few backpacks available with wheels but options are limited.
+There are exceptions.
+Wheeled backpacks available.
+If you want a rolling backpack, options are limited.

 - Backpacks can damage your clothes- With the straps constantly rubbing on your shoulders and the backpack sitting on your back, fragile fabrics wear out faster.
 I’ve noticed pilling on some of my shirts where my backpack rests.
 You don’t want to wear your Sunday best while traveling with your backpack.

 - Backpacks can cause injury- You can injure your back, shoulders, neck, and hips if you overpack or wear a backpack that doesn’t fit properly.
 Your body can only carry so much weight.
 As a rule of thumb, your backpack shouldn’t weigh more than about 20% of your body weight.
 Any more and you risk injury.
 If you have a bad back to begin with, you’ll want to be particularly careful not to overpack.

 - Travel backpacks are generally more expensive- A decent travel backpack costs over $100.
 They are tough to find used.
 You can buy a nice suitcase for half that.
 If you visit a thrift store, you can pick up a quality suitcase for much less.
 Of course, on the luxury end, suitcases are far more expensive than any backpack.